 Commercial spaces have long needed acoustic paneling to help manage unwanted sound.
-For years, the best answer to the issue was a drop-ceiling made of plain, utilitarian acoustic panels.
+For years, the best answer to the issue was drop-ceiling panels.

-Times have changed, and newer acoustic solutions, such as baffles and clouds, have evolved.
-Today’s acoustic ceiling solutions use aerospace-precision manufacturing to bring you the best in sound dampening technology, along with cutting-edge style.
-These acoustic ceiling systems do not in any way resemble the old drop ceiling tiles previously used in office buildings everywhere.
+But today’s acoustic ceiling solutions use aerospace-precision manufacturing to bring you the best in sound dampening technology, along with cutting-edge style.

 1. Light and Colorful